TheCompletionsGroup/TCTUserManual/manuscript/AddCheckSheettoTag.md

 {#AddCStoTag}
 #Add a Check Sheet to a Tag

+To confirm that a tagged piece of equipment has been checked or tested to quality or safety standards, it is associated with a check sheet.
+The check sheet is a list of checks to be performed and signed off by the appropriate skilled discipline.

 1. To add a check sheet to a tag, from the Menu, click **Menu > Work Assignments > Tag Check Sheets**.
 ![Menu > Work Assignments > Tag Check Sheets](images\Mtagchecksheetassignments.PNG)